celsobenedetti/debian-ansible/README.md

-# Provision fresh Ubuntu installation with Ansible
+# Provision Ubuntu with Ansible

+Used to configure a new Ubuntu installation to a daily working state with Ansible.

 - Install core apt packages
 - Generate new SSH key and add to GitHub account